MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: The MoBiQuant Framework

-In this paper, we adopt a default scheme with a total of $E=4$ slices and 2-bit quantized slices each, as shown in Fig.~\ref{fig:mobiquant}(b).
+In this paper, we adopt a default configuration with $E=4$ slices, each quantized to 2-bit, as shown in Fig.~\ref{fig:mobiquant}(b).
 In this way, weights with 4-bit and 6-bit precision can be constructed using 2 and 3 slices, respectively.
-MoBiSlice can be paired with existing PTQ pipelines, and we use OmniQuant~\citep{shao2023omniquant} as our PTQ backbone in experiments.
-Further details on the MoBiSlice formulation and analysis are provided in Appendix~\ref{ap:mobislice}.
+This design enables any-precision inference using a fixed 2-bit kernel, thereby avoiding kernel relaunch overhead. \texttt{MoBiSlice} can be paired with existing PTQ pipelines, and we use OmniQuant~\citep{shao2023omniquant} as our PTQ backbone in experiments.
+Further details on the \texttt{MoBiSlice} formulation and analysis are provided in Appendix~\ref{ap:mobislice}.